College Admissions Exams & Preparation

 - Their scores also give students information on what areas they’re strong in and what they need to work on.

 College Admissions Exams

 Exams Typically Required for College Admissions

-These exams are not free and typically cost approximately $60 each.
-However, some students may qualify for fee waivers that completely cover the cost of the exams.
+Costs: These exams are not free and typically cost approximately $60 each.
+However, some students may qualify for fee waivers that completely covers the cost of the exams.
 Please visit the OHS Counseling Center to learn more about this option.

 When should you take the exams?

 The ideal time to take the SAT and/or ACT is towards the end of your junior year and for a second time at the start of your senior year.
 These exams will include material you will have covered throughout 9th, 10th, and 11th grades.
 There are multiple dates to choose from.
 If you need assistance with choosing a date, please visit the OHS Counseling Center for more information.

 The SAT and SAT Subject Tests are designed to assess your academic readiness for college.
 These exams provide a path to opportunities, financial support, and scholarships, in a way that's fair to all students.
 The SAT and SAT Subject Tests keep pace with what colleges are looking for today, measuring the skills required for success in the 21st century.